Death of Aftab Alam

 Journalist Aftab Alam and four others were killed in several related attacks in North Karachi, Sindh, Pakistan.
-Alam was targeted for murder by the Sipah-e-Muhammad Pakistan (SMP) to provoke sectarian violence in Pakistan as he was from the Deobandi movement and to receive the widespread news coverage that a journalist typically receives when killed.
+Alam was killed in a targeted attack by the Sipah-e-Muhammad Pakistan (SMP) to provoke sectarian violence in Pakistan, as he was from the Deobandi movement, and to attract widespread news coverage that a journalist's killing typically receives.
 At least four others were killed in the same terrorist operation.

 Aftab Alam

 Aftab Alam was born around 1970.
 He lived with his extended family in the 11-C area of North Karachi, which is close to the Sir Syed market.
 On the day of his murder, he was arriving home from picking up his children from school.
 After the attack he died on the way to the hospital.
 He was 44 years old at the time of his murder.

 Alam began his career with Geo TV, where he produced business news.
 He later joined Samaa TV as an assignment editor.
 In addition to his journalism, he worked at the Karachi Stock Exchange and was engaged in real estate.
 Unemployed at time of his death.